-Getting your head around the most effective way to use incentives is no easy task.
-To achieve the maximum impact on the performance of your incentive program while also keeping it meaningful to the players involved requires skill, strategy and systematic
+Getting your head around the most effective way to use employee incentives is no easy task.
+To achieve the maximum impact on the performance of your program while keeping it meaningful to the players involved requires skill, strategy and systematic

 trial and error.
 It requires a combination of both behavioral science and pure economics.

-To better understand how to get the most out of your incentive program, we've compiled 10 ways to make them stronger.
-An effective incentive program has a clearly defined goal, establishes rules, makes rewards visible, focuses on goal commitment, embraces
+To better understand how to get the most out of your incentive program, we've compiled 10 ways to make them more effective.
+A well-designed incentive program has a clearly defined goal, establishes rules, makes rewards visible, focuses on goal commitment, embraces

 competition and leverages risk, among other aspects.
 Following, we further explain the top 10 ways to make incentives more effective.